khuangaf/ITRI-speech-recognition-dataset-generation/README.md

 __Author: Kung-hsiang, Huang (Steeve), 2018__

-Although there exist an abundance of English speech recognition datasets online, the opposite is true for the Mandarin ones, espically for Mandarin datasets that contain a little Taiwanese or English speaking.
-We want to leverage the copiousness of the Taiwanese dramas available on Youtube to collect Speech Recognition dataset.
+Although there exists an abundance of English speech recognition datasets publicly available, the opposite is true for the Mandarin ones, espically for Mandarin datasets that contain a little Taiwanese or English speaking.
+We want to leverage the copiousness of the Taiwanese dramas uploaded to Youtube to collect Speech Recognition dataset.
 The pipeline is shown as the following figure:

 ![Pipeline](/docs/DataCollectionPipeline.png)